If you’re thinking of sharing the joy of pineapple with your favourite four-legged friend you might be asking yourself… can dogs eat pineapple?

 Can Dogs eat Pineapple Dried or Raw?

 For full benefits, pineapple should always be eaten fresh, and raw.
-That includes by your dog!
+That includes your dog!

 Dried pineapple can sometimes be hard for dogs to chew and digest, and loses a lot of the nutritional content.